 As with most text interviews, this has now disappeared from the Empire website since its revamp in October, 2015.
 So I’m now re-posting the full piece here.

 The time difference between the UK and the States mean that most of Empire’s transatlantic phone-calls take place in the evening, UK-time.
-Danny Elfman though, arranging to talk about Sam Raimi’s excellent Oz the Great and Powerful, asks that we call for our interview very early in the morning.
+Danny Elfman though, arranging to talk about Sam Raimi’s actually-rather-good Oz the Great and Powerful, asks that we call for our interview very early in the morning.
 “It’s midnight here,” he shrugs.
 “I’ll probably be working for another couple of hours.”
 If he is, as is apparent, nocturnal, it seems entirely appropriate for a man who has written half a dozen other Raimi scores and fifteen for Tim Burton.
 By chance, the evening before, in the mood for an ‘80s comedy, Empire opted to watch the Rodney Dangerfield “classic” Back to School.
 We hadn’t remembered – or perhaps ever realised – the Elfman connection, but from the opening bars of the opening theme, it’s immediately clear whom the soundtrack came from.
 And just in case there should be any mistake, Elfman appears in a nightclub scene halfway through the film, as a fresh-faced member of onstage band Oingo Bongo.
 Y’know, it would have been a shame not to mention that…

 Elfman: Back to School is very early Danny Elfman…